diogocavilha/respect-shell/README.md

 `param2` Callback

-> The callback might be a function you've written
+> The the callback might be a function you've written

 Sample:

-If callback execution is succeeded (it returns `0`).
+If the callback execution is succeeded (it returns `0`).

 ```bash
 fancy.prepend.process "Processing something" "callback"